Christinamack8/kickstarter-analysis/README.md

 ## Analysis and Challenges
 My main challenges included figuring out the Countifs function to determine the Outcomes based on goals.
 My formula's were not working as well as I missed a line row containing one of the ranges causing my chart to look off.
 All of the criteria's needed to be added which took me a while to figure out.

+=COUNTIFS('Kickstarter '!$F:$F, "successful", 'Kickstarter '!D:D,"<1000", 'Kickstarter '!$R:$R, "plays")

 Dates needed to be converted and column added to create the year.
-Subcategory was added and Parent Category was filtered out.
+Subcategory was added and Parent Category was fil tered out.

+=YEAR([@[Date Created Conversion]])

 ## Outcomes based on Theater Launch Date Charts